autotelik/datashift_journey/README.md

 A Rails software [Wizard](https://en.wikipedia.org/wiki/Wizard_%28software%29)

-Quickly create a sequence of forms (dialogs) that lead a visitor through a series of defined steps - ideal for questionnaires, application forms, checkouts, surveys, registration processes etc.
+Quickly create a sequence of forms (dialogs) that lead a visitor through a series of defined steps - ideal for questionnaires, application forms, checkouts, configurations, surveys, registration processes etc.

 Provides a simple DSL to quickly define a multi page journey through your site, including complex branching, and rejoining, dependent on collected values.